 To know when to irrigate, simply observe your turf every day.
 Wilting and discoloration are signs of water stress.
 At the first sight of wilting, you have 24 to 48 hours to apply water before serious injury occurs.
 At this sign, apply one inch of water early in the morning hours.
 Avoid runoff if possible.
 Check for localized dry spots that can be watered by hand independently of the entire system.
 There is no need to run an entire irrigation system for one dry spot.
 Only irrigate the entire lawn when the entire lawn is dry.

-Irrigating Trees and Shrubs: Newly planted trees and shrubs will require more water than they will need once established.
+Irrigating Trees & Shrubs: Newly planted trees and shrubs require more water and more frequently than they will need once established.
 It may take several years for a plant to become established and will require frequent watering during this period.
 Once established, water-efficient plants can be weaned to tolerate more droughty conditions.
 As with turf, trees and ornamentals will benefit from a deep, infrequent irrigation.
 In the absence of rain, a good soaking twice a month should be sufficient.
 An adequate mulching of the root zone will help to conserve moisture as well.
 When mulching, be sure not to place mulch against the trunks of plants and maintain mulch at no more than 2 to 3 inches deep.
 Use less mulch on poorly drained soils.
 Remember that the frequency of normal lawn watering is not the same for trees and shrubs.

 Irrigation Systems: The goal of any irrigation system is to give plants a sufficient amount of water with as little waste as possible.
-Proper zoning of inground systems is extremely important for efficiency to occur.
+Proper zoning of in-ground systems is extremely important for efficiency to occur.
 The landscape should be zoned for high and low water use areas, and the irrigation system should be designed so they can be watered separately.
-Either drip or sprinkler irrigation or a combination of the two can achieve this.
+Either drip or sprinkler irrigation, or a combination of the two can achieve this.

 This information is supplied with the understanding that no discrimination is intended and no endorsement of brand names or registered trademarks by the Clemson University Cooperative Extension Service is implied, nor is any discrimination intended by the exclusion of products or manufacturers not named.
 All recommendations are for South Carolina conditions and may not apply to other areas.
 Use pesticides only according to the directions on the label.
 All recommendations for pesticide use are for South Carolina only and were legal at the time of publication, but the status of registration and use patterns are subject to change by action of state and federal regulatory agencies.
 Follow all directions, precautions and restrictions that are listed.